Analysis | The Senate is finally passing big cyber bills

 “As our nation continues to support Ukraine, we must ready ourselves for retaliatory cyberattacks from the Russian government,” Senate Homeland Security Chairman Gary Peters (D-Mich.), a lead sponsor of the bill, warned.

 He called the bill “a significant step forward to ensuring the United States can fight back against cybercriminals and foreign adversaries.”
+Peters co-sponsored the bill with the committee's top Republican Sen. Rob Portman (R-Ohio).

 Also in the bill: